ychaaban2004/java_compiler_domainspecific/src/README.md

         string	        String
         char            Character

+### Variable Declaration
+    variables of any time are declared using "var" keyword operations can be used within declaration: i.e var result = 1 + 1

 ###      Truth?
         Any boolean false and nil value are considered false while all else is true

 ###      String/Char Manipulation:

         Arithemtic a + b also works to concatenate string and chars with any other string,char, or number to create a final string

+### NUMBER LITERALS:
+    when performing method calls on numbers, negation will not take precendence over the method i.e: print -123.abs(); --> -123

 ###     Numbers/Arithmetic
         All numbers are doubles